s-totally/fastai_course_v3_notes/5_0_Backprop_NNFromScratch.md

 Then in layer 3 one of the filters was good at finding repeating patterns, another one was good at finding round orange things, another one was good at finding kind of like hairy or floral textures.

 So as we go up, they're becoming more sophisticated, but also more specific.
 So like layer 4, I think, was finding like eyeballs, for instance.
-Now if you're wanting to transfer and learn to something for histopathology slides, there's probably going to be no eyeballs in that, right?
+Now if you're wanting to transfer and learn to something for histopathology slides, there's probably going to be no eyeballs in that.
 So the later layers are no good for you.
 But there'll certainly be some repeating patterns and diagonal edges.
 So the earlier you go in the model, the more likely it is that you want those weights to stay as they are.

 ### Freezing layers [[13:00](https://youtu.be/uQtTwhpv7Ew?t=780)]

 To start with, we definitely need to train these new weights because they're random.
 So let's not bother training any of the other weights at all to start with.
-So what we do is we basically say let's freeze.

 ![](lesson5/6.png)